 Bugs, Pollen, and the Realities of Being Outside

-• Insects are inevitable in grassy or wooded settings, especially during Savasana (Corpse Pose).
-Light, full-coverage clothing helps.
-Insect repellent applied before practice is a reasonable choice.
+• Insects are inevitable in grassy or wooded settings, and they seem to know exactly when you've settled into Savasana (Corpse Pose).
+Light, full-coverage clothing helps, and there's no rule against putting repellent on before you start.

 • Pollen seasons are real.
 If you have seasonal allergies, check pollen counts the same way you'd check the weather.
 Watery eyes and a running nose make breathwork and concentration genuinely difficult - there's no shame in moving inside on high-count days.